Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 The finished version of this tutorial is available for you to download and play with.
 [Finished HR Hub Example](https://github.com/marklogic/marklogic-data-hub/tree/master/examples/hr-hub){:target="_blank"}

 ### QuickStart
 This tutorial uses quickStart, a simple User Interface that you can run locally to start working with the Data Hub quickly.
 With QuickStart you will have a working hub in a matter of minutes.
 No need to worry about deployment strategies or configuration details.
-Simply run the jar and point it at your MarkLogic installation.
+Simply run the war and point it at your MarkLogic installation.

 ## 1 - Download and Install MarkLogic